heinzguenter/ESP8266-Captive-Portal/README.md

 <h3>192.168.1.1/dashboard Here you can change the Language, SSID and view your captured Passwords</h3>
 <img width="1877px" src="https://raw.githubusercontent.com/heinzguenter/ESP8266-Captive-Portal/main/src/dashboard-Screenshot.v1.0.png" title="192.168.1.1/dashboard">

+## Usage
+1. Upload the script or binary file to your ESP8266 device.
+2. Connect to the ESP8266's Wi-Fi network (default SSID is "Portal").
+3. Open a web browser, and type in "192.168.1.1/dashboard" to get to the dashboard or "192.168.1.1" for the page that a normal user would see.
+4. There you can view the captured passwords and edit the SSID and other settings.

+## Libraries Used
+1. `ESP8266WiFi.h`: Provides functions for connecting to Wi-Fi networks.
+2. `DNSServer.h`: Implements a DNS server for DNS spoofing.
+3. `ESP8266WebServer.h`: Allows you to create a web server for handling HTTP requests.
+4. `EEPROM.h`: Provides functions for reading and writing data to the ESP8266's EEPROM.

 ## Constants and Variables
 - `SSID_NAME`: Default SSID name for the captive portal.